rethinkdb/horizon-docs/quickstart.md

     hz serve --dev

 You'll see a series of output messages as Horizon starts a RethinkDB server, ending with `Metadata synced with server, ready for queries.` Now, go to <http://localhost:8181>.
-You should see the message "It works!" scrolling across your screen.
+You should see the message "app works!" scrolling across your screen.

 Here's what `hz serve` actually does: